wolfhesse/dotnet-docker-samples/dotnetapp-selfcontained/README.md

 This .NET Core Docker sample demonstrates a best practice pattern for building Docker images for [self-contained .NET Core applications](https://docs.microsoft.com/dotnet/core/deploying/).
 This is the type of image you would want to use in production if you want the smallest possible container and do not see a [benefit from sharing .NET base images between containers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/) (you would still potentially share lower Docker layers).
 The sample works with both Linux and Windows containers.

 This [sample Dockerfile for Linux](Dockerfile) creates an .NET Core application image based off the [.NET Core Runtime Dependencies Docker base image](https://hub.docker.com/r/microsoft/dotnet/), which is based on [Debian 9 (Stretch) base image](https://hub.docker.com/_/debian/).

+This [sample Dockerfile for Windows Nanoserver](Dockerfile.nano) creates an .NET Core application image based off the [Windows Nanoserver base image](https://hub.docker.com/r/microsoft/nanoserver/).

-In the case of Linux, the base image is the [.NET Core Runtime Dependencies Docker base image](https://hub.docker.com/r/microsoft/dotnet/).
-In the case of Windows, the base image is the   It uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) to build the sample in a container based on the larger [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/) and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime Depedendencies base image](https://hub.docker.com/r/microsoft/dotnet/) in the case of Linux, and the [Windows Server 2016 Nano Server base OS image](https://hub.docker.com/r/microsoft/nanoserver/) in the case of Windows.
+The sample uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) for Linux and Windows to build the sample in a container based on the larger [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/) and then copies the final build result into a smaller Docker image based on the appropriate base image mentioned above (based whether you are using Windows or Linux containers).

 This sample requires [Docker 17.05](https://docs.docker.com/release-notes/docker-ce/#17050-ce-2017-05-04) or later of the [Docker client](https://www.docker.com/products/docker).
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 The instructions assume you have the [Git](https://git-scm.com/downloads) client installed.

+The sample uses an experimental linker for removing code that your final application does not need.
+The final Docker images are singificantly smaller.
+The linker is not required and can be removed from the sample or disabled on the commandline if you do not want to use it.

 ## Getting the sample